True Wealth Process and Stages

 Setting goals is a method of anticipating, planning, and preparing for the future.
 However, until your clients are able to specify what they want and why they want it, the goals they set will be ineffective in motivating positive change.
 If you, as a True Weath Planner, facilitate a meaningful goal-setting process, your clients will be intrinsically motivated to pursue the life and financial goals that they establish.
 The MQ materials in the Goals category are designed to help your clients adopt a fresh perspective on goal-setting and to align their visions of the future with their personal values and priorities.

 The purpose of the MQ Fundamentals of True Wealth™ Planning training is to provide participants with a thorough overview of Money Quotient's unique model of life-centered financial planning.
 This course introduces the philosophical foundation and academic theories that have shaped the development of our tools and training.
 In addition, we provide invaluable hands-on experience with the full suite of MQ materials and facilitate important discussions regarding implementation and related practice management issues.

-A key objective of the Money Quotient "Fundamentals of True Wealth Planning" training is to expand the participants' knowledge of the MQ materials and to increase their understanding of how to use these tools in creating a unique and purposeful client meeting process.
-Therefore, completion of the three-day “Fundamentals of True Wealth Planning” training course is a prerequisite to accessing the Money Quotient materials and benefits included in Silver, Gold, Platinum, and VIP Partnership levels.
+A key objective of this training is to expand the participants' knowledge of the MQ materials and to provide an understanding of how these tools can support a unique and purposeful client meeting process.
+Completing this training is a prerequisite to accessing the Money Quotient materials and benefits.

 Partner Agreement Information

 Money Quotient offers five different options to access our True Wealth™ Planning materials.
 Each MQ Partnership Level represents a package of tools and benefits, and each successive Level offers an increasing number of tools and benefits: